vgarciac/if_challenge/LaneObject/README.md

 Once we have detected these peaks, we use them as a base for the next step: search based on sliding windows.

-With this method, we search in each iteration for all the pixels inside the search window, and we update the next windows center based on the centroid of all the points detected in the previous window.
+For each iteration we calculate the centroid for all the pixels inside the search window, that will be the center of the next iteration window.
+The iteration process ends when we reach the top of the image.

 #### <center> **Sliding windows search** </center>
 <p align="center" width="100%">
 <img width="80%" src="results/cuadros.jpg"> </p>

-After all the pixels that belong to the line are detected, an approximation to a second order polynomial is made using least squares polynomial curve fitting method, and this result is considered as the detected line.
+After all the pixels that belong to the line are detected, an approximation to a second order polynomial is found using least squares polynomial curve fitting method, and this result is considered as the detected line.

 [Polynomial curve fitting reference](https://www.programmersought.com/article/50515052663/)